Textualize/rich/README.md

 # Rich CLI

 See also [Rich CLI](https://github.com/textualize/rich-cli) for a command line application powered by Rich.
-Syntax highlight code, render markdown, display CSVs in tables, directly from the command prompt.
+Syntax highlight code, render markdown, display CSVs in tables, and more, directly from the command prompt.

 ![Rich CLI](https://raw.githubusercontent.com/Textualize/rich-cli/main/imgs/rich-cli-splash.jpg)